 When buying a basketball goal for your family's home, it's important to understand the two most popular options of hoops and learn the advantages and disadvantages of each when considering your needs.
 We'll break down the differences between in-ground basketball goals and portable basketball goals to help you make the best decision.

 The three main differences between a portable goal and an in-ground goal are safety, durability, and mobility.
 Because a portable hoop isn't installed into the ground with concrete or an anchor kit, there is a risk the unit will tip or fall over with aggressive play.
-If your players enjoy dunking and action-packed play, it may be best to look at in-ground basketball goals as an alternative.
+If your players enjoy action-packed play, it may be best to look at in-ground basketball goals as an alternative.

 Another key difference is durability.
 If your players are looking to replicate the gym experience at home in the driveway, they'll want to choose an in-ground basketball option.
 Because portables aren't directly installed into the ground with concrete and their bases are filled with either sand or water, this creates instability.
 In-ground hoops feature glass backboards that simulate a collegiate or NBA basketball experience while portable hoops are unable to support the weight of a glass backboard.
 Instead, portables utilize a lighter polycarbonate or acrylic backboard, which sacrifices consistent rebound and playability.
 Because of these important differences in material, the average lifespan of a portable is only two to five years.
 According to our research, consumers who purchase a portable often purchase another portable at a later date — whereas consumers who purchase an in-ground often never purchase again.
 If you believe that your basketball unit will have infrequent and short-term use, it's best to consider a portable goal.